 Next, you’ll come to the city of Claremont, where you can see the Rancho Santa Ana Botanic Garden on the right side of Route 66 just before the intersection with Indian Hill Boulevard.

-As you continue on, pay attention as Foothill Boulevard curves slightly to the right entering Pomona, California, home to vintage Wilson’s Restaurant at the northwest corner of the intersection with Garey Avenue.
+As you continue, pay attention as Foothill Boulevard curves slightly to the right, entering Pomona, California, home to vintage Wilson’s Restaurant at the northwest corner of the intersection with Garey Avenue.

-From here, the route takes you through La Verne and San Dimas, before arriving in Glendora.
+From here, the route takes you through La Verne and San Dimas before arriving in Glendora.
 In Glendora is the Golden Spur Restaurant that has a history dating back more than eighty years.
 There is also a 1940’s gas station at the intersection of Alosta Avenue and Loraine.
-Glendora also sports a quaint downtown district where several of its buildings haven’t changed for more than a century.
+Glendora also sports a quaint downtown district where several buildings haven’t changed for more than a century.

-As you continue along Route 66 you will soon come to Azusa, home to the vintage Foothill Drive-in Theatre.
-The last historic drive-in on Route 66 west of Oklahoma, the vintage theatre was designated as a California historical resource in 2002.
+As you continue along Route 66, you will soon come to Azusa, home to the vintage Foothill Drive-in Theatre.
+The last historic drive-in on Route 66 west of Oklahoma, the vintage theatre, was designated as a California historic resource in 2002.

-As you continue on, you will pass through Irwindale and Duarte, before arriving at Monrovia which provides numerous views of yesteryear.
-One block north of Colorado Boulevard on Shamrock is a vintage gas station left over from an earlier alignment of Route 66.
+As you continue, you will pass through Irwindale and Duarte before arriving at Monrovia, which provides numerous views of yesteryear.
+On Shamrock, one block north of Colorado Boulevard, is a vintage gas station leftover from an earlier alignment of Route 66.

-Next, you will pass through Arcadia, California where a 1930s art-deco building stands at Santa Anita Racetrack just beyond 1st Avenue.
-Designed by Gordon Kaufmann, the architect of the Hoover Dam, the horse track was opened in 1934, hosting a number of famous attendees, such as Charlie Chaplin, Clark Gable, Cary Grant, and Bing Crosby.
+Next, you will pass through Arcadia, California, where a 1930s art-deco building stands at Santa Anita Racetrack just beyond 1st Avenue.
+Designed by Gordon Kaufmann, the architect of the Hoover Dam, the horse track was opened in 1934, hosting several famous attendees, such as Charlie Chaplin, Clark Gable, Cary Grant, and Bing Crosby.

-During World War II, the track was used as a detention camp for 20,000 Japanese Americans awaiting relocation to internment camps.
+The track was used as a detention camp for 20,000 Japanese Americans awaiting relocation to internment camps during World War II.
 Today, the track still serves racing fans and tourists alike, with several restaurants.
 Also in Arcadia is the historic windmill atop Denny’s restaurant that was saved from demolition by preservationists.
 The windmill dates back to the days when this building was an old Van de Kamp eatery.